 However, a key aspect of the charity’s welfare work is to always be prepared and RoR has in place a nationwide infrastructure and ‘safety net’ ready to take-in and take care of former racehorses when the circumstances warrant it.

-One of the outcomes of the independent strategic review of RoR in 2014 was the creation of the post, RoR Welfare Consultant.
+One of the outcomes of the independent strategic review of RoR in 2014 was the creation of the post, RoR Head of Welfare.
 This individual is responsible for overseeing the implementation of the charity’s 'Vulnerable Horse Scheme' and ‘Emergency Relief for Thoroughbreds'.

-The RoR Welfare Consultant works with a number of accredited rehoming centres, geographically spread across the country, to deliver welfare care where it is needed.
+The Head of Welfare works with a number of accredited rehoming centres, geographically spread across the country, to deliver welfare care where it is needed.
 The role also entails working alongside the major welfare charities, such as the RSPCA and World Horse Welfare, as well as with the British Horseracing Authority (BHA).

 RoR also recognises the role horses can play in helping humans and the charity actively supports the use of former racehorses in this capacity.